 Prevent Blindness Georgia (PBGA) serves thousands each year across the state of Georgia with:

--Vision screenings for nearly 30,000 prekindergarten children
+-Vision screenings for over 30,000 prekindergarten children

 -Training for 190+ nurses and child care providers to vision screen children